About

 World-class Performances & Entertainment

-Originally built to be a movie palace, The Stanley Theatre opened on September 10, 1928 with 2,963 seats.
-Constructed in just 13 months, it was designed by famous architect Thomas Lamb, who is considered one of the foremost designers of theaters and cinemas in the 20th century.
-His creations include the Fox Theatre in San Francisco and the Capitol Theatre in New York, both now demolished.
-It is one of three remaining Lamb theaters: The Stanley Theatre, Proctor’s Theatre, Schenectady, NY, and The Landmark Theatre, Syracuse, NY.
+Originally built to be a movie palace, The Stanley Theatre opened on September 10, 1928, with 2,963 seats.
+Constructed in just 13 months, it was designed by Thomas Lamb, a Scottish-born, American architect who is considered to be one of the foremost designers of theaters and cinemas in the 20th century.
+His buildings include the Fox Theatre in San Francisco and the Capitol Theatre in New York, both now demolished.
+The Stanley Theatre in Utica is one of three remaining Lamb theaters in Upstate New York, along with Proctors Theatre in Schenectady and the Landmark Theatre in Syracuse.

-Today, The Stanley Theatre is host to shows presented by Broadway Utica as well as several promoters.
-Recent acts include REO Speedwagon, Martina McBride, Tony Bennett, Jerry Seinfeld, Jackson Browne, the Goo Goo Dolls, Ragtime, Once, 42nd Street, and Jersey Boys!
+Today, the Stanley Theatre is host to shows presented by Broadway Utica as well as several promoters.
+Recent theatrical and musical performances include: REO Speedwagon, Tony Bennett, Jerry Seinfeld, Once, Beach Boys, Hadestown, Chicago, Dark Star Orchestra, Styx, Halestrom, and Jersey Boys!

 Staff & Board